Udeme98/Shopping-Cart/README.md

 The app uses localStorage to save items added to cart, as well as to save the users preferred theme mode (light mode or dark mode).

-Feel free to Fork the repo to make any necessary contribution
+Feel free to Fork the repo to make any necessary contribution.

 Light Mode:
 ![shopping-cart-ui-light-mode](/src/assets/shopping-ui-readme-light.png)